JCalaunan/PRJ_Wrangle-Twitter/README.md

 retweet_count:				numeric, retweet count of twitter id
 favourite_count:			numeric, favourite count of twitter id

+3.2 Iteration 2
+* Size of the three archives differ and are inconsistent.
+Join dataframes on lowest number of tweet_id's.

 4.1 Cleaning Summary:
 4.1.1 Quality Issues: